sauravxcode/password-generator/README.md

 The Password Generator Website is built using HTML, CSS, and JavaScript.
 It allows users to generate secure random passwords with customizable settings to enhance online security.

 ## Features
-- Info section providing information about the password generator.
+- Password length customization
+- Options to include lowercase, uppercase, numbers, symbols, exclude duplicates, and include spaces
-- Generate section featuring a customizable password form.
+- Real-time password generation
-- Social media links section for easy connection.
-- Custom fonts and gradient effects for visual appeal.
+- Copy password to clipboard functionality
+- Smooth scrolling navigation

 ## Support
 For support or inquiries, please contact me via: